 But, we know differently.

-Our children are neither spoiled nor bratty.
+Our children are neither spoiled, nor bratty.
 I always stick to the notion that kids do better when they can.
 Thank you, Ross Greene!

 We need to remember that ADHD is a developmental condition and our kids are simply still developing the ability to process their emotions and deal with them in an age-appropriate way.
 We need to look at their behavior as being caused by lagging skills.

 Kids with ADHD usually lag behind more typically developing kids by up to 30%.
 I usually think of it in this way – I have a kid who is developmentally about 8, navigating 12 year old issues.